In response to a question by Larry Josephs in the context of the IARPP colloquium on:

 So when we turn all our refined and developed differentiated bodymind awareness towards a surrender INTO the enactment, experiencing the enactment from within it through all our senses, bodymind faculties and doors and channels of perception, how do we contain the enactment sufficiently for it to become transformative?

 Once we get beyond our own habitual avoidance of that enactment experience, we are free to notice that the client’s character pattern is habitually engaged in an equivalent avoidance of the enactment from their end.
-In other words: whilst sufficiently aware of the enactment to experience it as painful, uncomfortable or symptomatic, the client is bound to only have a limited, partial and fragmented bodymind awareness of the here-and-now reality of the enactment (which is why traditionally in psychoanalysis we label it unconscious process).
+In other words: whilst sufficiently aware of the enactment to experience it as painful, uncomfortable or symptomatic, the client is bound to only have a limited, partial and fragmented bodymind awareness of the here-and-now reality of the enactment (which is why traditionally in psychoanalysis we subsume it under the general heading ‘unconscious process’).

-In recognition of this, the actual nitty-gritty translation of implicit relational knowing into therapeutic responses from within the enactment then boils down to what I call a 'gathering of the fragments’ - the full bodymind experience of the enactment is being kept in degrees unconscious, dissociated and repressed, leaving available only a fragmented awareness of it.
-What stops the wounding enactment from being healed, or resolving or completing itself, is precisely the fact that it is being kept at bay, dissociated and fragmented - one of the most common fragmentation mechanisms, especially in the talking therapies, constituted by degrees of disconnection between mental symbolic reflective understanding and spontaneous embodied experience.
+In recognition of this, the actual nitty-gritty translation of implicit relational knowing into therapeutic responses from within the enactment then boils down to what I call a ‘gathering of the fragments’ – the full bodymind experience of the enactment is being kept in degrees unconscious, dissociated and repressed, leaving available only a fragmented awareness of it.
+What stops the wounding enactment from resolving or completing itself (and thus being processed or healed), is precisely the fact that it is being kept at bay, dissociated and fragmented – one of the most common fragmentation mechanisms, especially in the talking therapies, is constituted by degrees of disconnection between mental-symbolic-reflective understanding and spontaneous embodied experience.

 ‘Gathering of the fragments’ is a here-and-now process which invites fuller awareness of the sensations, movements, emotions, breathing patterns, images, thoughts, intuitions and perceptions of the other which constitute the phenomenology of the enactment – it’s no different from Philip Bromberg’s formulation of therapeutic action, but more explicitly inclusive of ALL the aspects and levels of bodymind experience, from the physiological and muscular through feeling, breathing and thinking, explicitly gathering BOTH spontaneous and reflective processes occurring within and between the dyad, where aspects and fragments of the wounded and the wounding objects/subjects, as well as the idealised and the transformative objects/subjects are distributed between and across the two bodyminds of client and therapist.